localstack/localstack.github.io/content/blog/2022-07-12-parity-explained/index.md

 Here are the three key things we have been working on:

- - **Automated server-side code generation and API evolution:** Facilitated by our new AWS Server Framework (ASF), this approach includes weekly, automated updates of API stubs, which verifies the operation definitions of each service in LocalStack are compatible with the latest changes in `botocore`
+ - **Automated server-side code generation and API evolution:** Facilitated by our new AWS Server Framework (ASF), this approach includes weekly, automated updates of API stubs, which verifies the operation definitions of each service in LocalStack are compatible with the latest changes in `botocore`.
- - **Parity Tests with Snapshot Testing:** Further, we have been working on a new testing approach, called "snapshot testing", that enables compatibility checks of LocalStack vs. AWS
+ - **Parity Tests with Snapshot Testing:** Further, we have been working on a new testing approach, called "snapshot testing", that enables compatibility checks of LocalStack vs. AWS.
- - **Parity Metrics:** Additionally, we started to collect detailed parity metrics in order to track test coverage and implementation status for services
+ - **Parity Metrics:** Additionally, we started to collect detailed parity metrics in order to track test coverage and implementation status for services.

 ## AWS Service Framework